VinilNewAgeSMB/AndroidNotes/Android Activity Launch Mode.md

     Activity D launched with launchMode=”singleInstance”
     Task1 : A -> B -> C
     Task2 : D (Here old instance gets called and intent data route through onNewIntent() callback)

+### Intent Flags
+Android also provides Activity flags by which you can change the default behavior of Activity association with Tasks while starting it via startActivity() method.
+These flags values can be pass through Intent extra data.

+FLAG_ACTIVITY_NEW_TASK : This flag works similar to “launchMode = singleTask”.

+FLAG_ACTIVITY_CLEAR_TASK : Any existing task that would be associated with the activity to be cleared before the activity is started.

+FLAG_ACTIVITY_CLEAR_TOP : The activity being launched is already running in the current task, then instead of launching a new instance of that activity, all of the other activities on top of it will be closed and Intent will be delivered to the as a new Intent.

+FLAG_ACTIVITY_SINGLE_TOP : This flag works similar to “launchMode = singleTop”.